The 5 best invoice automation software in 2026

 Best suited for: Freelancers and small businesses seeking easy invoicing and accounting solutions.

-The invoice management process involves a lot of different tasks, many of which can be automated to some extent.
-Some of the steps your AP team could consider automating include:
+The invoice management process involves a lot of different tasks, many of which can be automated.
+Some of the steps your accounts payable team could consider automating include:

 - Invoice generation